 HACFM will respond promptly to complaints from families, owners, employees, and members of the public.
 All complaints will be documented.
 HACFM may require that complaints other than HQS violations be put in writing.
 HQS complaints may be reported by telephone.
 HACFM hearing procedures will be provided to families in the briefing packet.
-Categories of Complaints

-Complaints from families: If a family disagrees with an action or inaction of HACFM or owner.
+Categories of Complaints¶ Complaints from families: If a family disagrees with an action or inaction of HACFM or owner.¶ Complaints from families will be referred to the Housing Specialist.¶ action or inaction of HACFM or a family.
+Complaints from families will be referred to the Housing Specialist.¶

-- ➤ Complaints from families will be referred to the Housing Specialist. - ➤ If a complaint is not resolved, it will be referred to the Section 8 Supervisor.

-Complaints from owners: If an owner disagrees with an action or inaction of HACFM or a family.
+If a complaint is not resolved, it will be referred to the Section 8 Supervisor.¶ Complaints from owners: If an owner disagrees with an

-- > Complaints from families will be referred to the Housing Specialist. - ➤ If a complaint is not resolved, it will be referred to the Section 8 Supervisor the complaint will be referred to the Section 8 Supervisor
+If a complaint is not resolved, it will be referred to the Section 8 Supervisor¶

-Complaints from staff: If a staff person reports an owner or family either violating or not complying with program rules,
+Complaints from staff: If a staff person reports an owner or family either violating or not complying with program rules,¶ the complaint will be referred to the Section 8 Supervisor¶

-Complaints from the general public: Complaints or referrals from persons in the community in regard to HACFM, a family or an owner.
+Complaints from the general public: Complaints or referrals from persons in the community in regard to HACFM, a family or an owner.¶

-- > Complaints from the general public will be referred to the Section 8 Supervisor - ➤ If a complaint is not resolved, it will be referred to the Housing Director.
+Complaints from the general public will be referred to the Section 8 Supervisor¶

+If a complaint is not resolved, it will be referred to the Housing Director.¶